Rev Jack's sermon can be viewed on video RIGHT HERE!

 … who hast given thine only Son to be unto us both a sacrifice for sin, and also an ensample of godly life; Give us grace that we may always most thankfully receive that his inestimable benefit, and also daily endeavour ourselves to follow the blessed steps of his most holy life …

 To understand the importance of Jesus’ sacrifice, it is critical to understand He is the only begotten Son (John 3:16) of God.
 He is also referred to in places as The Word, the means by which God is given to the world.
 But, more than that, 1 In the beginning was the Word, and the Word was with God, and the Word was God.
 2 The same was in the beginning with God.
 3 All things were made by him; and without him was not any thing made that was made.
 (John 1:1-3) Though the corrupted versions of the Bible (NIV, NKJV, RSV, etc) have attempted to erase His Divine Status and the role He plays in our salvation, that does not change the reality of Who He is.
 He is in simplest terms, the great I AM.
 He was the one who brought light into this World.
 He has been there since before the beginning of time, before the beginning of what we know as our Universe.
-He created this world, it is by rights His; not the rightful belonging of the Prince of this World.
-It was not Satan’s to give away, which Jesus knew when Satan failed miserably to tempt Jesus with his false promises in the wilderness.
-He whom is begotten of the Father is who was sent to give His earthly life that we might be accounted as perfect at our own final accounting.
-We ourselves, so oft serve only as bad examples, need the One who is the ultimate perfect example.
+He created this world, it is by rights His.
+It is not the true possession of the Prince of this World, otherwise known as Satan.
+When Satan tempted Christ in the wilderness, he offered Christ something that was not his to give away.
+This shows how he truly does not understand God or Christ.
+Christ is the one who created this world and truly is the rightful owner of it and not Satan.
+God values us so highly that He sent His only begotten son that all who believe on Him should not perish but have everlasting life.

 This brings us to Peter’s point in the Epistle, Christ serves as a perfect example for the conduct of our lives.
 There again the Epistle and the Collect tie together amazingly well.
 Jesus conducted His ministry as an example for us to follow in our times of trial and tribulation, that we might see His light in our darkest moments.
-His Ministry acts as a pattern that we should look to emulate in our trials and tribulations here on Earth.
+His Ministry acts as the pattern we should look to emulate in our trials and tribulations here on Earth.
+His Ministry was based upon action.
+So too should we in our earthly attempt to follow Him center our words on action.
+As our friend KT pointed out recently, our actions show who we truly are and what we truly believe.
+This also connects with the Bible verse from Matthew (6:21) that says “For where your treasure is, your heart will be also.”
+If we treasure and believe upon Him, our actions will show that we do indeed believe and value Him highly.

-If we are wrong and suffer for it, there is little honor; for we were wrong.
-But, if we do right, that is follow God’s Will, and suffer for it, there is in fact glory, laud and honor there.
+If we do wrong actions and suffer for it, there is little honor; for we were wrong.
+But, if we do right actions, that is follow God’s Will, and suffer for it, there is in fact glory, laud and honor there.
 Jesus went to His death on the Cross that we might be accounted as perfect at our final accounting rather than being held accountable for our failures.
 He who is, was and always will be perfect suffered great pain that we might live life eternal.
 If He did that for us, should we not follow that example and follow His Direction, counting the cost only after the work is done?
-We can be assured that no matter how bad our sufferings and tribulations here are on Earth, Jesus had it far worse than us.
+We can be assured that no matter how bad our sufferings and tribulations here are on Earth, Jesus had it far worse.
 Not only did He die a painful death, but then He had to descend into Hell and fight the Devil.
 I think we have it better than He did as far as suffering goes.
-Just something to think about next time we think our sufferings are awful.
+Just something to think about next time we think our sufferings are so awful.

 As Peter referred to Jesus as a shepherd, so does John.
 There is a reason for this constant reference to Jesus as the Good Shepherd; He is.
 He leads us to green pastures and to beside the still waters.
 He restores and comforts our souls and drives the enemy from out of our souls and minds, if we let Him.
 This is a universal theme throughout the various Epistles of Paul, Peter and James.
 In order for us to have spiritual growth, we need to let Him into our hearts.
 He will lead us towards the path to Heaven, we just have to make the conscious decision to follow His Directions and etch them into our hearts.